class Gem::Version

 -

-The change may change the public interface of the library in such a way that old software is no longer compatible.
+The change modifies the public interface of some part of the library in such a way that software that uses that part of the library must be modified to work.

 -